That lumpy person seated next to you on your next Spirit Airlines flight may not be so large in real life.

 Spirit won’t charge for carry-ons until August, and there will be exceptions for items that fit under a seat.
 Furthermore, charges will not apply to several objects, such as umbrellas, assitive devices, outer garments (coats, hats, wraps), cameras, car seats/strollers, infant diaper bags, medicine, pet containers, reading material or food for immediate consumption.

-Video: Spirit Airlines CEO defends carry-on fee And we will undoubtedly see travelers getting creative with some of those exempt items, and could see others adopting pocket-rich clothing.
+And we will undoubtedly see travelers getting creative with some of those exempt items, and could see others adopting pocket-rich clothing.

 SCOTTEVEST founder and CEO Scott Jordan called Spirit’s decision “ridiculous and insane,” but acknowledged business will be great “if other airlines are stupid enough to adopt the same program.”
 The company sells jackets, shirts, vests and other clothing with built-in pockets originally designed to help travelers maximize the one carry-on bag rule.